axq/Bastyl-DIY-instructions/index.md

 ## Install the MCU Adapter

 - Using two 20mm screw and a nut, secure the MCU adapter and holder to the bottom plate.
 Use the 3 layers of the adapter.
 Use the picture below for reference
+- If you have an RGB midplate, screw into the plate, then the midplate, then the PCB, then the mid and top adapter.
+Do not use the bottom adapter.
 - Slide in the MCU in the adapter until you hit the end. **The MCU is supposed to be a bit outside of the adapter**, don't push too hard

 - The end of the USB-C port should be just a little inside of the case (compare the alignment with the plate)